eglinker/TV-Bounce/README.md

 <center><a href="url"><img  src="sche.jpg"></a></center>

 Note that the NTSC Video Out signal connects directly to the Analog Video In on a TV.
+The resistors attached to the pushbuttons are all 10K.